AtanasKodzhamanov/TinyProjects/README.md

 # TinyProjects
 ScotlandFreedom:
-Lists all files and their size in a folder.
+Lists all files and their size in a given folder.
 The script is useful for when you need to clear up storage on your drive and remove unwanted files and folders.

 MarcoPolo: